mudyc/libvob-c/OtherGUIs.rst

 ======

-OpenGL provides primitives for any kind of drawing but best it is known of painting trangles.
+OpenGL provides primitives for any kind of drawing but best it is known of painting triangles.
 This is something that I'll be using with libvob implementation.